ACCESS-NRI/MED-Portal/docs/submitting.md

 - Number of commits.
 - Number of authors.
 - Total lines of code (LOC).
 Submissions under 1000 LOC will usually be flagged, those under 300 LOC will be desk rejected.
-- Whether the software has already been cited in academic papers.
+- Whether the software has already been cited in academic models.
 - Whether the software is sufficiently useful that it is _likely to be cited_ by your peer group.

 In addition, JOSS requires that software should be feature-complete (i.e. no half-baked solutions) and designed for maintainable extension (not one-off modifications of existing tools).
 "Minor utility" packages, including "thin" API clients, and single-function packages are not acceptable.